-Founded in 1703, St. Petersburg is known as the Northern Capital and cultural center of Russia.
+Founded in 1703, St. Petersburg is known as the Northern Capital and cultural capital of Russia.
 But there’s more to our city than museums, theaters, and beautiful sights.
 It’s also one of Russia's largest industrial, educational and scientific centers.
 Whether you're coming here to study or work, you’re sure to enjoy the unique atmosphere of Russia's most European city.

 ITMO University’s main campus is steps away from Peter and Paul Fortress, the birthplace of St. Petersburg.
 Learn about the city’s past, present and future as you make your way through once secret passages and peruse interactive exhibitions.
 Take a walk along the Neva River and take in the beautiful panorama of drawbridges, the Hermitage State Museum and St. Isaac’s Cathedral.
 Sports fans will enjoy the close proximity to major stadiums, while gourmands can explore local flavors at numerous cafes.

-Cross over Tuchkov Bridge and find yourself on our campus on Vasilievsky or Basil Island.
+Cross over Tuchkov Bridge and find yourself near our campus on Vasilievsky or Basil Island.
 Framed by rostral pillars, the historic Spit of Vasilievsky Island was once a harbor that fueled the economic growth of the city.
 Now it’s one of the most photographed architectural ensembles, anchored by the magnificent Old St. Petersburg Stock Exchange.
 Whether you’re craving an afternoon filled with art and history, or an espresso in an outdoor café, this part of town offers an exciting blend of academic excellence and urban culture.

 Like Moscow, St. Petersburg is in the Russian time zone 2 (MSK), with an offset of GMT+3.

 The climate of St. Petersburg is humid continental, with freezing winters and pleasantly warm, cloudy summers.
-Snowfall is frequent in winter, just as rainfall in summer.
+Snowfall is frequent in winter, just as rainfall is in summer.